basilfarra/Homework-4-ListView-A.Adapter/README.md

 # ListView - Adapter
-Android  - adding values using a button in ListView
+# Android  - Adding values using a button in ListView

 * Using ArrayAdapter , ArrayList<String>
 * User Add names in the EditText